python/cpython/Doc/library/dbm.rst

 --------------

-The :mod:`dbm.dumb` module provides a persistent dictionary-like interface which is written entirely in Python.
-Unlike other modules such as :mod:`dbm.gnu` no external library is required.
-As with other persistent mappings, the keys and values are always stored as bytes.
+The :mod:`dbm.dumb` module provides a persistent :class:`dict`-like interface which is written entirely in Python.
+Unlike other :mod:`dbm` backends, such as :mod:`dbm.gnu` no, external library is required.
+As with other persistent :term:`mappings <mapping>`, the keys and values are always stored as :class:`bytes`.

-The module defines the following:
+The :mod:`!dbm.dumb` module defines the following:

 .. exception:: error